-There are two flags that indicate when the driver has successfully transmitted or received data.
+Two flags indicate when the driver has successfully transmitted or received data, the receive and the transmit flags.
 The receive flag is set when data has been received without error.
-This flag must be cleared by the user after it is handled.
+The flag must be cleared by the user after it is handled.
 Likewise, the transmit flag indicates when data has been successfully transmitted without error.
-The transmit flag must also be cleared by the user when it is handled.
-Figure 4 shows an example of checking the flags; the flags are cleared in the calling function (not shown).
+It must also be cleared by the user when it is handled.
+Example 2 gives an example of this.